OmiShrestha/group-chat-app/README.md

 - **Protocol-based Message Handling**: Communication is structured based on a custom protocol defined in `protocol.h`.

 ### Missig non-functional features
-- Race condition problems not added yet.
+- Race condition problems not solved yet.

 ## Compilation